 After many trials and errors, I finally figured out how to make extra money traveling the world while working as a virtual assistant (VA).

-In this article, I’m going to share how to start working as a virtual assistant, where to find virtual assistant jobs online, what skills are important to know, and tips for working remotely.
+In this article, I’m going to share how to start working as a virtual assistant, where to find virtual assistant jobs online, what skills are important to know, and tips for working & living remotely.

-Searching For A Travel-Friendly Job
+My Search For A Travel-Friendly Job

 I remember the moment I decided to become a virtual assistant.
 I thought to myself “If other people are doing this, why can’t I?”.